 1 year full-time

 2:1 honours degree, or equivalent, in a relevant social science discipline, such as sociology, social policy, politics, anthropology, international relations, or development studies.

 English language requirements

-Overall IELTS grade of 6.5 with no less than 6.0 in each component, or equivalent.
+Overall IELTS score of 6.5 with no less than 6.0 in each component, or equivalent

 Fees and funding

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It's a quick and easy process.